 Clean Installing Windows 10

-If you are re-installing Windows 10, it is best to disconnect all storage drives except from the main (C Drive) drive from the computer installing Windows 10.
+It is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.

 Boot into your USB that has the Windows 10 Media on it.